 Properly managing your campaign means structuring your staff so that information is effectively exchanged between the different departments or staff.
 Goals, polling results, shifts in messaging, and more all need to be communicated quickly and effectively, ensuring that every part of your campaign is working together.

 6- Not Having Clear Goals

 The success of your political campaign will be built on reaching daily, weekly, monthly, and quarterly goals—all of which serve the ultimate goal of winning on election day.
 Goals are therefore the best place to start when thinking about how to manage your campaign.

 You need to have well-defined, specific goals for the following areas (among others):

 - GOTV efforts

 Part of having clearly defined goals is remembering to regularly revisit them to ensure they still make sense with the information you have on hand.
 Information you glean from polling and canvassing, or a sudden influx of funds, can change your campaign strategy.
 Your goals need to reflect that change.

 For that reason, a working exchange of information is incredibly vital.
 It can have ripple effects on even your daily targets and the strategies you use to achieve them.

-Does your branding and messaging look consistent across both digital and printed ads?
+Does your branding look consistent across both digital and printed ads?
 Are all ads and campaign material recognizably yours?
-If the answer is no, you need to polish your branding and messaging.
+If the answer is no, you need to polish your branding.